All Episodes

 Need is the necessity of invention.

-And they have found a bug.
+And they've found a bug.

-Bunch of bugs that excrete crude.
+A bunch of bugs that excrete crude.

 And they're working on it.